chrokh/lit/README.md

 # Lit

-Perform systematic literature reviews without loosing your mind and wasting too much time.
+Perform systematic literature reviews without loosing your mind and without wasting too much time.

+Lit is a simple command line tool written in JavaScript.
+In the future, Lit will also be available as a GUI application for Linux, Mac OS, and Windows, but for now our focus is on nailing the conceptual data model and workflow.

+Lit is under heavy development.
+Do **not** use Lit for anything mission critical unless you know what you are doing and/or accept the risks.
+API changes and bugs should be expected.

+Lit is not for novice computer users.

 ## Why?